Learn Argentine Spanish: Lunfardo, Tango and Argentinian Slang

 What is Lunfardo?

 On top of all these grammatical differences and pronunciations, there is slang, lots of slang.
-This slang is called Lunfardo and it’s spoken in Buenos Aires and surrounding areas.
+This slang is called Lunfardo.
+It's spoken in Buenos Aires and surrounding areas.
 It stems from the large influx of immigrants flowing into Argentine ports in the mid-19th century, their languages blending with the multitude of languages already here.
 These influences included rural words from the countryside (palabras gauchescas or words used by guachos), indigenous languages (such as guaraní) and African languages from slavery (mostly via Brazil).

 A pidgin language started to take form, referred to as cocoliche, a hodgepodge of the many Italian dialects and Spanish.
 Over time, cocoliche began to disappear, with a lot of the words being absorbed into Lunfardo and still used today.